-One major pro of the Meisner technique is its accessibility.
+One major benefit of the Meisner technique is its accessibility.
 Actors that lack a deep dramaturgical background will still be able to grasp the tenets of this method.
 Meisner actors also say that the technique allows them to be instinctive and create honest performances without dredging up torturous personal emotions.

 Some Meisner technique critics argue that, while this nuance is excellent for playing contemporary characters, it can lead to flat performances in classical acting roles.
-Because Meisner technique is built on connecting with your scene partner, it is also best applied with other Meisner actors.
-Meisner’s command that actors “don’t do anything until something makes them do it” is also controversial.
+Because Meisner's technique is built on connecting with your scene partner, it is also best applied with other Meisner actors.
+Sanford Meisner’s command that actors “don’t do anything until something makes them do it” is also controversial.
 Attempting to provoke a response from an unresponsive scene partner can lead some actors to make dangerous choices.

 Meisner actors who work primarily in film and television will want to supplement Meisner technique with other internal methods like Adler and Strasberg.
 Stage actors—who may be called on to stage fight, dance, or recite long soliloquies—should also study classical acting techniques.